Special minors

 Students must declare a special minor by the end of their third semester by completing the appropriate form as indicated below in the description and requirements for each minor field.

-Comprehensive Exams for special minors
+Comprehensive exams for special minors

 The department advises students pursuing special minors to complete course requirements and defend special minor papers by the beginning of the fifth semester.
 Special minor paper defenses should take place no later than early in the fifth semester.
 Defending the minor paper early in the fifth semester will allow time for any revisions needed for a passing grade to be completed before the January deadline.